 Religion, Challenge and Change

-The School’s researchers embrace the dynamics of the social contexts of religious traditions and the fashion way in which doctrines and practices evolve from and contribute to society, both within and beyond the UK.
-We have special expertise not only in exploring the history and contemporary engagement of the Christian theology but also in Islamic, Jewish and Eastern religions.
-The latter has been, confirmed by recent appointments at both senior and junior level, and is expressed through (e.g.) the AHRC-funded network on Sufism in the Contemporary Age.
+The School’s researchers embrace the dynamics of the social contexts of religious traditions and the way in which doctrines and practices evolve from and contribute to society, both within and beyond the UK.
+We have special expertise in exploring the history and contemporary engagement of religions in contact and in change.
+We invite guest lectures and promote research engaged with religion in the context of challenge and change on societal, individual, and environmental levels.

 Knowledge exchange is central to this cluster’s research.
 Ongoing activities include the organisation of a series of vodcasts screened during the COP26 and hosting artists and activists (2021), webinars on religious responses to plagues in the past and in the present (2021); research initiatives on religious transformations induced by climate change and developmental challenges (2019); research of migrations and displacement (2018–2019); workshops on Japanese Noh theatre (2019), projects for the digitisation of endangered cultural heritage (2019–2021), and involvement in global health humanitarian initiatives around the world (2018–present).
 The members of the research cluster are also engaged in innovative and ground-breaking teaching initiatives designed for training PG students in religion and global challenges.